Skip to content

 • Annual savings of $100k+ compared to electric steam humidifiers

-High-Pressure Fogging to Reduce Energy Costs While Maintaining Output
+High-Pressure Fogging Systems to Reduce Energy Costs While Maintaining Output

-Industrial printing, corrugated paper, and other hybrid print environments can benefit from high-pressure fogging to accurately control humidity throughout the space.
-This is achieved through nozzle distribution that is tailored to the space and the needs of the printing equipment, and the use of the right kind of nozzles.
+Industrial printing, corrugated paper, and other hybrid print environments can benefit from high-pressure fogging systems to accurately control humidity throughout the workspace.
+This precision is achieved through a customized nozzle distribution designed for the layout of the facility and the specific requirements of printing equipment.
+The right selection and spacing of nozzles are crucial for consistent performance.

-A key factor in keeping a constant level of humidity in a printing environment is proper distribution of the humidification system throughout the facility.
-Compressed air, electric steam, and ultrasonic humidification systems typically provide humidification control in certain parts of the room.
+A key factor in keeping a constant level of humidity in a printing environment is proper distribution of the industrial humidification system throughout the facility.
+Compressed air, electric steam, and ultrasonic systems typically provide humidification control in certain parts of the room.
 However, other areas become too dry or too humid.
-MeeFog addresses this problem by evenly spacing humidification nozzles throughout the room to deliver uniform humidity.
+MeeFog’s high-pressure fogging system addresses this problem by evenly spacing nozzles throughout the room to deliver uniform humidity.

-MeeFog ceiling-mounted nozzle lines were strategically distributed for best coverage across four plant zones.
-The result was precise, evenly distributed humidity, improved product quality, and better press consistency and ink transfer.
-Tight humidity control was especially important during colder, drier winter months, helping the company maintain board moisture and avoid distortion.
+MeeFog’s high-pressure fogging system came with ceiling-mounted nozzle lines, which were strategically installed for full coverage across four plant zones.
+The result was accurate, evenly distributed industrial humidification, improved print quality, and better press consistency.
+Tight humidity regulation proved most valuable during dry winter conditions, helping maintain board moisture and preventing warping.

 Stainless steel impaction-pin nozzle spraying a fine 20-micrometer mist for industrial humidification.

 Printing quality improved, and the number of rejects was substantially reduced.
 The biggest benefit, though, was the cost savings.
-A Meefog system designed for 1,000 lbs./hr output, running 3,500 hours/year, costs around $700 per year to operate.
-In comparison, compressed air atomizers cost $14,350 and electric steam humidifiers cost $128,800 for the same output.
+A MeeFog industrial fogging system designed for 1,000 lbs./hr output, running 3,500 hours/year, costs around $700 per year to operate.
+In comparison, compressed air atomizers cost $14,350, and electric steam humidifiers cost $128,800 for the same output.
 That’s up to 180 times less energy used for the same humidity.

 Other Related Blog Articles